tiburona/mbamk/README.md

 Open `config/credentials/sample.secrets.yml` and enter the values you've been provided in for  `PARAMETER_STORE_KEY_ID` and `PARAMETER_STORE_SECRET_KEY`.
 Change the name of the file to `secrets.yml`.
 This file is in the .gitignore; of course it must never be committed to the repository.

+If you are not yet a trusted developer, then see [here](#1-your-personal-secrets) for more information about the credentials you need.

 ### 5. Locally install the MBAM start package